This post may contain affiliate links.

-Gather round the chuck wagon, it’s time for hearty, healthy Cowboy Chicken!
+Gather round the chuck wagon, it’s time for hearty, cheesy, and flavorful Cowboy Chicken!

 A cast iron skillet with cowboy chicken

+• Big, Bold Tex-Mex Flavors.
 Cowboy chicken is seasoned, seared chicken breasts smothered in a tasty mixture of black beans, Mexican-style corn, diced tomatoes, and cheese, all baked together until the cheese is melty, the chicken is juicy, and your kitchen smells amazing.
+It is DELISH.

 The best cowboy chicken recipe served on a plate